inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/log-correlation.md

 </Console>
 ```

-As result, log messages generated within an exported trace are now prefixed with the trace-id:
+As a result, log messages, generated within an exported trace, will be prefixed with the corresponding trace-id:

 ```
 09:39:53.014 [main] INFO  test.TestMain TRACE[612772355048a0b21662ed3bc07a6326] - Hello logback!
 ```

-Note that the trace-id will only be available if the log is generated within a trace and the trace is also sampled.
-Otherwise the trace-id is empty.
+> Note that the trace-id is only available when the log statement is within a trace which is sampled, otherwise the trace-id is empty.

 You can change the key under which the trace-id is placed in the MDC using the property `inspectit.tracing.log-correlation.key`.